 It is also fashionable to make vehicles which look like the M274 US army 'mules' popular after WWII and in Vietnam.
 The original M274s are now coveted collector's items.

 This process would could be expected to involve five stages.

 Strip-down is actually straightforward.
 The panels, roof and windshield can be simply unbolted from the cart's chassis.
+Some of the controls (eg forward/reverse switch) are mounted on the plastic panels, and hence would require remounting.
 The 'Club Car's have an aluminium frame, which make welding mild steel quite difficult, but this can be solved in other ways - like just bolting on the new frame.
 This is a good idea anyway, as a non-destructive conversion enables the original cart to be reassembled if there is a change of heart.

 The tray can be welded with mild steel, in a simplified version of the M274.